FASTR-Analytics/fastr-slide-builder/core_content/m7_results_communication/m7_4_stakeholder_engagement_advocacy.md

 paginate: true
 ---

-# Stakeholder Engagement & Advocacy
+## 7.4 Stakeholder Engagement & Advocacy

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
-- Identifying and engaging key stakeholders
+- Identifying key stakeholders
-- Presenting findings to different audiences
-- Advocacy strategies using FASTR data
+- Engagement strategies
-- Building coalitions for data use
+- Building buy-in for data-driven decisions

----
+- Advocacy approaches